 Our Leadership team has been meeting regularly, praying together, and together as a group creating what we feel is our best path forward.
 We’ve been studying materials from a number of sources, consulting medical professionals in the field of epidemiology and working closely with our denominational resources from the ELCA as we have developed this plan.
 As a leadership team and as a staff, we have agreed that a careful, measured approach is the best way to care for one another as we come back together.
 Below is a list of many resources that have been among our resources to consult, and you may wish to do more extended reading to discover some of the “whys” behind our plan.

-We understand that it may happen that someone forgets a mask.
 Fear not!
-If you don’t have yours with you we have many styles and options available for you right at the front door, grab one that works for you.
+If you don’t have yours with you we have many styles and options available for you, grab one that works for you.
 After church you can then keep it for next time.

 We are so glad you asked!
 As you might imagine we will need LOTS of volunteers, as always it is our people that make this church what it is.
 For those comfortable in stepping back into volunteer roles, we need readers, ushers, some more “deep cleaning” tasks during the week, and even tech help for with the digital campus if that is your thing!

 Any of your Leadership Team or the Pastors would be happy to try to answer your questions, especially in this time.
 We are regularly discussing and weighing the best information available to us at the time.